captnjackrackham/captnjackrackham/README.md

 This repository is for educational and defensive purposes only.
 Security material should be tested only in authorized environments, isolated labs, or approved training platforms.

+## About me

+IT and security professionnal, I am also a Grad Student working and researching on AI Security governance and automatisation.

 ## Seraphim

 A cybersecurity ontology (in progress).